 Duration: Yearlong course offered in fall/spring (32 weeks)

 Please Note: Scheduled, real-time sessions in the online classroom are not the only form of instruction available in a PHC Prep Academy course, but are offered in addition to lectures or other instructional materials that students are able to access online at their convenience.
 All sessions will also be recorded for later viewing.
 Registered students will be notified of any changes to the live session schedule.

 Books and Materials

-View the AP English Literature and Composition Booklist from the 2013–14 academic year.
+View the AP English Literature and Composition Booklist for 2014-2015.